-To manage stakeholders effectively, first of all you will classify them and then you will develop a strategy to manage your stakeholders.
+To manage your stakeholders, first, you will classify them and then you will develop a strategy to manage these stakeholders effectively.

 - Power/interest grid

 - Influence/impact grid